Apprentice Teaching

-The purpose of student teaching is to provide to the UTeach student a culminating experience that is sufficiently rich and deep in the expectations, processes, and rewards of teaching.
-Each UTeach Student Teacher’s characteristics and abilities are carefully considered along with the Cooperating Teacher’s teaching style and strengths when making placements.
-Our hope is that the complementary strengths of the UTeach Student Teacher and Cooperating Teacher will generate a synergism that benefits both people professionally.
+The purpose of the final field experience is to provide to the UTeach student a culminating experience that is authentic in the expectations, processes, and rewards of teaching.
+Each candidate’s characteristics and abilities are carefully considered along with the Cooperating Teacher’s teaching style and strengths when making placements.
+Our hope is that the complementary strengths of both will generate a synergism that benefits both people professionally.

-Because UTeach students engage in numerous field experiences prior to the student teaching, it is expected that UTeach Student Teachers assume a teaching role very quickly in the semester and will begin to explore leadership opportunities beyond the classroom (e.g., attending conferences, publications, professional memberships, professional presentations).
-We have invested heavily in the preparation of each Student Teacher and are committed to ensuring their success as they enter this challenging experience.
+Because all UTeach students engage in numerous field experiences prior to the Final Field Experience, it is expected that UTeach Apprentice Teachers assume a teaching role very quickly in the semester and will begin to explore leadership opportunities beyond the classroom (e.g., attending conferences, publications, professional memberships, professional presentations).
+UTeach INTERNS are prepared to be the teacher of record for a full academic year at the school.
+The whole UTeach Natural Sciences Team has invested heavily in the preparation of each candidate and is committed to ensuring their success as they enter this challenging Final Field Experience.

 Kelli Allen